ida/servile/README.md

 servile
 =======

-A quick-starter for writing NodeJS-based apps which automagically routes incoming requests to files of same name within the current folder.
+A quickstarter for NodeJS-based apps, automagically routing requests to files of same name within the current folder.

 What